natnuo/QuizletMatchSolver/readme.md

 # Quizlet Match "Cheat" for Updated Quizlet

-<b>Please read the bold text below which addresses how to run the code without error.</b>
+IMPORTANT

+<b>RUN THE CODE BEFORE PRESSING THE "Start game" BUTTON</b>

+<b>CODE MAY <u>ONLY</u> BE RUN WHEN YOU SEE THE "Start game" BUTTON.
+THE CODE DOES NOT WORK WITH THE "Play again" BUTTON.</b>

+---

-The following can achieve a min 1.3s score for any quizlet match set:
+The following can achieve a min 1.3s score for any Quizlet Match set:

 ```js
 const settings = {